thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 Thus, we expect 25 TB MQTT Brokers to be enough to process 1M messages per second.
 The QoS level of 0 would give an even higher message rate, however, we wanted to demonstrate the processing capabilities with a more generic setup.
 The QoS level of 1 is the most popular configuration in general, giving both speed and reliability of message delivery.
-ThingsBoard MQTT Broker is a great choice for both low and high message rates, different processing use cases (e.g. fan-in, fan-out), and either small or big deployments since it can easily be scaled vertically and horizontally.
+ThingsBoard MQTT Broker is a great choice for both low and high message rates, different processing use cases (e.g. fan-in, fan-out, etc.), and either small or big deployments since it can easily be scaled vertically and horizontally.

 ### TCO calculations